jeremyreeder/gridscout/docs/_posts/2020-06-11-good-knots-for-bungee-line.md

 Based on the figure-8 but with an extra wrap, this is a moderately bulky stopper knot that stays put.

+- **Anything but an overhand.**
+Most stopper knots seem to do fine in bungee line, but the overhand knot slips far too easily.

 ### Additional reading
 - **[Knots that actually hold (in synthetic rope)][synthetic-knots]**